msandifo/reprosci/2018/007/Readme.md

     data downloads.
 This still needs some generics to work for others.
 I am working on this and it will be coming soon …
   - BakerHughes rig count data is distributed as a binary xlsb (binary) format.
-For conversion to `.xlsz` so it cna be read via packages like `readxl`, I use the soffice cli (from the libreoffice suite)
+For conversion to `.xlsz` so it can be read via packages like `readxl`, I use the soffice cli (from the libreoffice suite)

 ## Code